graphpql/graphpinator/docs/DefiningSchema.md

 }
 ```

 The enums are created by extending the `EnumType` and passing and `EnumItemsSet` to the parent constructor.
-This sounds like too much, but it can be easily automated using PHP native enums (it must be string backed) and the `fromEnum` shortcut function.
+While this may seem verbose, it can be easily automated using PHP native enums (backed by string) and the `fromEnum` shortcut function.and the `fromEnum` shortcut function.

-The `Description` attribute can be also added to each enum case.
+The `Description` attribute can also be added to each enum case for additional documentation.

 ### Input